williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

 #### Social Authentication Parameters

-The table below only highlights the __additional__ parameters necessary for social authentication, on top of the [OpenID Connect/OAuth parameters](#openid-connect-parameters).
+In addition to the [OpenID Connect/OAuth parameters](#openid-connect-parameters), additional parameters are necessary for social authentication:

  Property       | Description                              |  Type    |  Required    | Default
 --------------  | ---------------------------------------  | ------   | -----------  | -------